fenglisch/bgg-bulk-upload/README.md

-# Bulk upload your boardgames to your BoardGameGeek Collection
+# Bulk upload your Board Games to your BoardGameGeek Collection

-This programs allows you to bulk upload a list of boardgames to your BGG collection, a feature currently missing on BGG.
+This programs allows you to bulk upload a list of boar dgames to your BGG collection, a feature currently missing on BGG.

 You need to provide the BGG ID of each game.
-[This website](https://github.com/fenglisch/bgg-names-to-ids) identifies the ID's of your boardgames, given a list of their names.
+[This website](https://github.com/fenglisch/bgg-names-to-ids) identifies the ID's of your board games, given a list of their names.

 ## How to setup